Body Lift Surgery

 According to the American Society of Plastic Surgeons, the top four body contouring procedures performed following massive weight loss are:

 - Breast lift / reduction

 Those interested in body contouring surgeries following weight loss surgery also may be interested in evaluating other complementary cosmetic procedures, such as post-bariatric facelift surgery and neck lift.

 Is it Right for Me?

 The body lift procedure isn’t right for every body.
 If you have had weight loss surgery (such as gastric bypass or Lap Band), you should wait 12 to 18 months before considering a body lift.
 This should provide adequate time for you to lose weight and adjust to the necessary diet and lifestyle changes following surgery.

 People who have had weight loss surgery often require contouring procedures on various parts of their body, including the face, breast, flank, stomach, thighs and arms.
 The exact sequence of these multiple surgeries will vary based on individual needs and expectations, as well as the surgeon’s style and experience.

-The ideal candidate for the body lift procedure exercises regularly, eats a healthy diet and has been at a stable weight for at least three months; but hopefully six.
-Special laboratory testing is important so that mineral, vitamin and protein deficiencies which are common in people who have had weight loss surgery are identified and treated.
+The ideal candidate for body lift exercises regularly, eats a healthy diet and has been at a stable weight for at least three months; but hopefully six.
+Special laboratory testing is important so that mineral, vitamin and protein deficiencies — which are common in people who have had weight loss surgery — are identified and treated.